Ei Niš

 Ei Niš (full legal name: Holding-Korporacija Elektronska industrija a.d.
 Niš) or Electronics Industry Niš, is a holding company with headquarters in Niš, Serbia.
-It declared bankruptcy in May 2016.
+The company has operated from 1948 until it declared bankruptcy in 2016.

 History

 It originated in 1948 from the foundation of the Institute for the Production of Radio Sets and X-ray Machines, "RR Niš."
 In the 1970s and 1980s it was one of the greatest Yugoslavian companies employing over 10 thousand people.
 However, during the 1990s most of the company business collapsed, due to the war in Yugoslavia, lack of investing in research and sanctions the country was facing.